-How Old Do You Have to Be To Drive?
+How Old Do You Have to Be to Drive?

 Depending on where you live, you can learn how to drive and get your driver’s license at varying ages, but most states allow you to get a license at 16, albeit with certain provisions.
 Check out the lists below to see what age you can get your permit and license in your respective state.